Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: Introduction

 \item \textit{Models with Leptoquarks} \cite{Fajfer:2012jt,Tanaka:2012nw}.
 Either scalar and vector leptoquarks can be potentially favored as an explanations for the $R_{D^{(*)}}$ anomaly \cite{Crivellin:2017zlb,Calibbi:2017qbu}.
 These models are subjected also to many important constraints including those from $b\rightarrow s \nu\nu$ restraints \cite{Crivellin:2017zlb}, searches at the LHC for $\tau\tau$ resonances \cite{Faroughy:2016osc,Crivellin:2017zlb}, and the measured $B_c$ life-time \cite{Alonso:2016oyd, Akeroyd:2017mhr}.
 However, these constraints turn to be weaker compared to the corresponding ones imposed on the alternative models described above \cite{Asadi:2018wea}.

 \end{itemize}

 In this study, we aim to derive the effective Hamiltonian resulting from the four fermion transition $b\to c\tau \nu$ in the minimal left-right model with an inverse-seesaw (LRIS).
 At tree-level, the transition is mediated by the exchanging of the charged Higgs boson in the model.
+The large neutrino Yukawa, which measures the strength of the charged Higgs-lepton interaction, and the charged Higgs-quark interaction, which is proportional to right-handed mixing matrix $V^{CKM}_{R}$, are notable features of this class of Left-right model with an inverse seesaw mechanism that motivate it to solve $R_D$ and $R_{D^*}$.

 Having the effective Hamiltonian, we will proceed to show the dominant Wilson coefficients contributing to the ratios $R_D$ and $R_{D^*}$.
 Consequently, we will display the dependency of the ratios on the parameters of the model to determine the most relevant ones.
 Moreover, we reexamine the relation between the observable $R_{D^*}$ and ${\rm BR}(B_c \to \tau \bar{\nu}_\tau)$, reported in Refs.~\cite{Alonso:2016oyd,Akeroyd:2017mhr}, in light of Belle combination~\cite{Belle:2019rba} and LHCb~\cite{Aaij:2017deq} experimental results, and the projection at Belle II experiment with an integrated luminosity of 50 $\rm ab^{-1}$ \cite{Belle-II:2018jsg}.
 This turns to be very important because the constraint on ${\rm BR}(B_c \to \tau\bar{\nu}_\tau)$ affects substantially the contributions from scalar operators~\cite{Bardhan:2019ljo,Blanke:2018yud,Blanke:2019qrx}.
-Finally, we will also investigate the possibility of resolving the anomalies after including the new contributions to the Wilson coefficients of the total effective Hamiltonian in the presence of the LRIS model.
+The $B_{s(d)}-\bar B_{s(d)}$ mixing can lead to possible constraints on the parameter space related to the the ratios $R_D$ and $R_{D^*}$.
+These constraints will be investigated in this study also.
+Finally, we will also investigate the possibility of resolving the anomalies after including the new contributions to the Wilson coefficients of the total effective Hamiltonian in the presence of the LRIS model and give predictions of the $D^\ast$ and $\tau$ longitudinal polarizations.